 2.1 General principles

-2.1.1 The Arbitration Law applies to arbitrations seated in the KSA, as well as to arbitration proceedings from other jurisdictions, as long as the parties agree that it applies.
-1 Arbitration Law, art 2
+2.1.1 The Arbitration Law applies to arbitrations seated in the KSA, as well as to arbitration proceedings from other jurisdictions (where the Parties have agreed that the Arbitration law shall apply).

 2.1.2 The Arbitration Law provides the parties with the freedom to choose: